tobiaskaechele/Covid-19-Trend-Report/README.md

 ## How to Use

-1. Git clone or just download the Jupyter Notebook
+1. Clone git repository or just download the Jupyter Notebook

 2. Install the packages Matplotlib, pandas, SciPy, NumPy, and tqdm: